ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `model_names`
 - `top_n_classes`

-`output_feature_name` needs to be a category.
+`output_feature_name` must name a category feature.
 For each model (in the aligned lists of `test_statistics` and `model_names`), produces two plots statistics of predictions for the specified `output_feature_name`.

 Generates plots for `top_n_classes`.
 The first plot is a line plot with one x axis representing the different classes and two vertical axes colored in orange and blue respectively.
 The orange one is the frequency of the class and an orange line is plotted to show the trend.
 The blue one is the F1 score for that class and a blue line is plotted to show the trend.
-The classes on the x axis are sorted by f1 score.
+The classes on the x axis are sorted by F1 score.

 ![Frequency vs F1 sorted by F1](../images/freq_vs_f1_sorted_f1.png "Frequency vs F1 sorted by F1")